-Smash: "Orange drink"?
-What do you, live with your mama?
+"Orange drink"?
+What do you, live with your mama

 - Paper-Thin Disguise: Bart's disguise consisted of a hat and mustache.
 No one, of course, recognized him until a bird stole the mustache.

-- Shout-Out: Bart's line "I use-a up all-a my Engleesh!" was a nod to Roberto Benigni's Best Actor Oscar acceptance speech for Life is Beautiful.
+- Bart's line "I use-a up all-a my Engleesh!" was a nod to Roberto Benigni's Best Actor Oscar acceptance speech for Life Is Beautiful.

-- Subverted with Lt.
+- Inverted with Lt.
 Smash's "superliminal" strategy.
 He simply yells out his window to Lenny and Carl, "Hey you!
 Join the Navy!"

 - There Are No Good Executives: Or at least honest ones.
 L.T.
 Smash is really Lt.
-Smash and he tries to enlist the children of Springfield Elementary as well as other town denizens to join the Navy.
+Smash (or Lt.
+L.T.
+Smash) and he tries to enlist the children of Springfield Elementary as well as other town denizens to join the Navy.

 - Would Hurt a Child: The citizens were not amused by Bart's deception in the marathon and were willing to harm him over it.

-- You Are Too Late: The Party Posse is unable to stop L.T from blowing up the MAD building.
+- You Are Too Late: Even with the help of N'Sync, the Party Posse is unable to stop L.T from blowing up the MAD building.